Latestion/SHWS/README.md

 # SHWS

-A simple HomeWord writter for avoiding school :)
+A simple HomeWork writter for avoiding school :)

 Make a ticket if you find any bugs and feel free to contribute